koumoul-dev/flux-templating/README.md

 ### HTML to PDF transformation

 It uses [html-pdf](https://www.npmjs.com/package/html-pdf) which itself uses [phantomjs](http://phantomjs.org/) a headless Web browser based on webkit.
+These tasks are delegated to a [phantomjs worker](https://github.com/flux-s/phantomjs-worker).

+### Docx and Xlsx to PDF transformation

+It uses [unoconv](https://github.com/dagwieers/unoconv) that itself uses [libre office](https://www.libreoffice.org/).
+These tasks are delegated to a [unoconv worker](https://github.com/flux-s/unoconv-worker).

 ### Textual and HTML templating